RoboDesign1M: A Large-scale Dataset for Robot Design Understanding

 \section{Conclusions}

 We introduce \textbf{\datasetName{}}, a new large-scale dataset for robot design understanding.
-Our dataset with 1M samples is constructed by a semi-automated data creation pipeline. \datasetName{} poses two unique attributes which are its diversity over a broad range of robotic domains and its high reliability, owing to its data collection sources.
+Our dataset with 1M samples is constructed by a semi-automated data creation pipeline. \datasetName{} possesses two unique attributes, which are its diversity over a broad range of robotic domains and its high reliability, owing to its data collection sources.
 The intensive experiments show the usefulness of \datasetName{} as foundation models gain consistent improvements on robot design understanding tasks when finetuned on our dataset than on other related ones.
-Our code and dataset will be made publicly available to encourage further research.